WalobwaD/Student-Management-System/nodets/README.md

 - Built using Node.ts and Express and deployed on Render.
 The backend is connected to a MongoDB database and includes important middlewares for the admin and class monitors registered in the application that was to be implemented which are:
   - The admin && monitor can view all the students in the database and can also view the profile of each student.
-  - The admin && monitor can also update and delete the student data.
+  - The admin && monitor can also update and suspend/delete the student data.
   - Students who are not admins or class monitors can only view other student's profiles and their profiles.

 - Link to deployed api.